New releases

 Here’s what we know, Google has been at the forefront of driving RCS adoption globally, transforming what began as a carrier-led initiative into a significant ecosystem push.
 Recent statistics show that Google's efforts have helped RCS reach over 1 billion monthly active users globally as of late 2024, demonstrating substantial growth from just 444 million users in 2022.
 But there is still a lot of work to be done.

-Rather than a complete replacement, evidence suggests SMS and RCS Business Messaging will coexist for the foreseeable future.
+Rather than a complete replacement, SMS and RCS for Business will coexist for the foreseeable future.
+And that's actually a strategic advantage for marketers.

 Looking ahead, the messaging landscape will likely evolve in several key directions: